samTime101/2fa/README.md

 **Next week**

 - [ ] Nayan Nembang/Raju Bhetwal - UI/UX
-- [ ] SamTime101 - Authentication on server
+- [x] SamTime101 - Authentication on server

+**Changes**

+- Authentication in server.py
+- added `help`
+- added `mark` to mark attendence for the person loggined in the session
+- added `ask` to ask gemini API about the records